Muhammad

 elsewhere, I believe, they are called physically challenged, whereas Indians

 call them differently abled.
-It’s striking to me and to many others, for the
+It’s striking to me and to many others that the word abled* is nonexistent in the world’s major English dictionaries.
+It’s another Indian neologism.

 “W” vs. “V”